-- Member States have committed to different types of indicative milestones for 2030, 2040 and 2050. - Most strategies provide a comprehensive set of different policy measures for regulatory requirements, fiscal and economic incentives and information campaigns. - In most cases measures are matched with budgetary resources but a comprehensive budget allocation is not always clearly displayed.
-Investments needs are estimated in many strategies but this is not always directly linked to budget allocation (at least until 2030). - Most renovation measures have a high ambition target (medium or NZEB level) but the renovation rates vary. - Safety issues related to fire and seismic activities is becoming more systematic in the submitted strategies, with almost half of the Member States trying to combine energy renovations with measures that can increase fire and seismic safety31. - Most strategies provide detailed information for the building stock especially for the residential sector, including additional data for the energy consumption per energy use and fuel type, energy performance based on Energy Performance Certificates, construction period, type of ownership, etc. - Energy poverty is also addressed in almost all strategies with specific measures targeting vulnerable consumers and worst-performing buildings.
+- Most strategies provide a comprehensive set of different policy measures for regulatory requirements, fiscal and economic incentives and information campaigns. - In most cases measures are matched with budgetary resources but a comprehensive budget allocation is not always clearly displayed.
+Investments needs are estimated in many strategies but this is not always directly linked to budget allocation (at least until 2030). - Most renovation measures have a high ambition target (medium or NZEB level) but the renovation rates vary. - Safety issues related to fire and seismic activities is becoming more systematic in the submitted strategies, with almost half of the Member States trying to combine energy renovations with measures that can increase fire and seismic safety36. - Most strategies provide detailed information for the building stock especially for the residential sector, including additional data for the energy consumption per energy use and fuel type, energy performance based on Energy Performance Certificates, construction period, type of ownership, etc. - Energy poverty is also addressed in almost all strategies with specific measures targeting vulnerable consumers and worst-performing buildings.

-However, one of the main conclusions of this analysis is that the data provided by Member States for the different categories requested by article 2a of the EPBD, vary in nature and make it difficult to precisely compare the effect of the different national measures.
+However, one of the main conclusions of this analysis is that the data provided by Member States for the different categories requested by Article 2a of the EPBD, vary in nature and make it difficult to precisely compare the effect of the different national measures.
 In particular, not all long-term renovation strategies are providing GHG reduction data, which makes it difficult to assess the ambition of the strategies in terms of climate mitigation, adaptation and neutrality.

-Wider benefits are presented in most of the strategies, with some estimations for CO2 emissions, creation of new jobs or GDP growth but precise details are lacking in most cases for benefits and co-benefits (e.g. health and well-being, in particular air quality or protection of harmful substances such as radon and asbestos, social innovation or social inclusion).
+Wider benefits are presented in most of the strategies, with some estimations for the creation of new jobs or GDP growth but precise details are lacking in most cases for benefits and cobenefits (e.g. health and well-being, in particular air quality or protection of harmful substances such as radon and asbestos, social innovation or social inclusion).
+A summary of asbestos removal actions coordinated with the energy renovation of buildings identified in the national renovation strategies are presented in a recent JRC publication37.
 Other elements, such as the distributional impacts of renovation strategies on income and purchasing power could also be provided.

-To assess each strategy, the Commission services, together with the JRC, has put together the following table with the main numeric pledges available, the investments needs and the
+To assess each strategy, the Commission services, together with the JRC, has put together the following table with the main numeric pledges available, the investments needs and the corresponding budget allocation described in the strategies submitted by Member States.
+This table also includes information from the national energy and climate plans, where appropriate.